by Dr. Summia Naz (BSc PhD)

 Case 6: severe intolerances (all tests inconclusive), insomnia, and pain.
 Eventually concluded she was suited to veg and lots of fruit.
 Even fish and lentils affected her.
 Through a tailored program, foods that caused adverse effects were eliminated, through health coaching, the sleep and pain improved.

 Preventative medicine and maintaining your spiritual health are also linked to fasting.
 According to my research, fasting the 2 sunnah days (Monday and Thursday) is preferred, and if one wants to also do intermittent fasting that is ok too.
 The superiority of Islamic knowledge and medicine primarily emphasizes your connection with Allah the Almighty.
 Pleasing your Lord and the One who created you.
-He wants good for you and therefore the intention and motivation behind fasting creates a “happy feeling” which will release endorphins (body’s natural painkillers) too.
+He wants good for you and therefore the intention and motivation behind fasting creates a “happy feeling” which will release endorphins (the body’s natural painkillers) too.

 Please note that teenagers must be assessed if they want to do intermittent fasting as many have used this to control their weight in an unhealthy manner causing deficiencies.
 The sole purpose of fasting must not be to lose weight.
 With sunnah fasting, the intention should be for the sake of Allah alone.